cube-alchemy/cube-alchemy/docs/concepts/plotting.md

 This design allows Cube Alchemy to integrate with any visualization framework in python including:

-- Matplotlib for static plots
+- Matplotlib (set as Default, thought it could be a brand new one designed)

-- Streamlit for interactive apps
+- Streamlit

-- Plotly for interactive visualizations
+- Plotly

 - Etc

 ### Registering a Custom Plot